fnc314/angular-seed-project/README.md

+THIS IS THE README FOR `angular-seed` WHICH IS AN ANGULARJS BASELINE OFF OF WHICH ANGULAR APPS CAN BE EASILY BUILT.
+THE README IS WRITTEN BY GOOGLE AND I OWN NO PART OF IT.
+IT REMAINS IN TACT UNTIL A REAL README IS WRITTEN

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.